 What it means geometrically

 Extrapolate the (slightly upward-sloping) saturation/active output characteristics back to the left.
-[Background from general knowledge, not the source PDF: the geometric extrapolation interpretation; the PDF defines only as .]
 All the curves for different (or ) converge on a single point on the negative voltage axis, at .
-A large means the curves are nearly horizontal — almost an ideal current source.
-A small means they fan out steeply — a poor current source.
+Large means the curves are nearly horizontal, almost an ideal current source.
+Small means they fan out steeply: a poor current source.

 Output resistance and gain